Akame1981/SecureChat/docs/setup-server.md

   redis-server
   ```

-> If Redis is running, SecureChat will use it automatically.
+> If Redis is running, Whispr will use it automatically.
 > If not, the server prints a warning and uses in-memory fallback.

 ---